 At this time of year, citrus is king in the markets.
 I have wanted to perfect my gluten free almond flour cake recipe but add a special twist.
 I was able to find a vendor with several varieties of fresh oranges.
 I bought a few different ones to test out the flavors.

 This gluten free orange cake recipe is completely redone to be a much healthier version of pound cake.
 My recipe is refined sugar-free, dairy-free, and full of protein thanks to the delicious almond flour.

 You will find this doesn't look like a typical gluten free cake recipe because it is denser.
-Don't worry because this cake is as moist and delicious as any pound cake out there!
+Don't worry because this moist orange almond cake is as delicious as any of my gluten free cake recipes!